8 Great Beaches on Oʻahu for Families

 Situated next to Turtle Bay Resort on the North Shore, Kuilima Cove is an oft-overlooked spot with calm waters and sandy shores.
 It’s a great place to snorkel, too, especially for beginners and kids, with lots of fish—butterflyfish, parrotfish, wrasse, tangs—swimming in the protected bay.
 Splurge at one of the dining options at Turtle Bay Resort or stop at Kahuku Farms for pizzas, paninis, freshly squeezed lemonade, smoothies or—our pick—grilled banana bread topped with vanilla caramel and vanilla haupia.

-Known as Yokohama, Keawaʻula is a gorgeous beach on the island’s West Side.
+Well known as Yokohama, Keawaʻula is a gorgeous beach on the island’s West Side.
 While it’s not always the safest place to swim—check with lifeguards first—it boasts a wide and often uncrowded stretch of sand that’s great for lounging, playing and picnicking.
 Look for dolphins offshore and, in the winter months, you can often see migrating humpback whales.
 More adventurous families can hit the 3.5-mile (one way) Kaʻena Point Trail and see nesting seabirds, albatross and the occasional Hawaiian monk seal.

 Pūpūkea Beach Park